-Google Allo has had the features Selfie clips and group chat controls activated by developers for a while, but now these are live.
+Google Allo has had the features Selfie clips, and group chat controls activated by developers for a while, but now these are life.

 Well, the already existing groups in Google Allo do not yet seem to have the same privileges for group management.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 On a similar note, the Selfie clips feature has the ability to record video as well, alongside taking still self-photos – but this is possible on the Allo version 22, according to the developers and testers.
 Meanwhile, in the chats, the camera popup in the bottom right allows users to record video ‘by holding down on the shutter button.’